hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_server.html.markdown

 * `credential` - (Required) A `credential` block as defined below.

 * `custom_location_id` - (Required) The ID of the Custom Location for the System Center Virtual Machine Manager Server.
+Changing this forces a new resource to be created.

 * `fqdn` - (Required) The FQDN of the System Center Virtual Machine Manager Server.
+Changing this forces a new resource to be created.

 * `port` - (Optional) The port that is used to listened by the System Center Virtual Machine Manager Server.
 Possible values are between `1` and `65535`.
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the System Center Virtual Machine Manager Server.